undergrad-partner-school

 Admissions

-If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Discover some vital facts about admission policy and requirements at Lewis-Clark State College.
+If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Here are the most vital facts you need to know about admission policy and requirements at Lewis-Clark State College.

-In 2022, the school accepted 1,580 new students.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 3,555 in 2025.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.23.
-That means you'll most likely need an above-average GPA to get accepted.
+The latest reported average GPA of the enrolled students was 3.22.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance,.

 Deadlines